OfficeDev/Interop-REST-Mail-Contacts-Calendar-Sample/Android/README.md

 ##Visual Studio Emulator Configuration

-Android Studio comes with its own Android emulator, but Microsoft has designed an emulator focused on performance, speed, and efficiency that can be used independently or in conjuction with Visual Studio 2015.
+Android Studio comes with its own Android emulator, but Microsoft has designed an emulator focused on performance, speed, and efficiency that can be used independently or in conjunction with Visual Studio 2015.
 You can learn more about the Visual Studio Emulator for Android [here](https://channel9.msdn.com/Events/Visual-Studio/Connect-event-2014/516).

 ###Install Visual Studio Android Emulator